From 1980 until today

 Howard Flower appointed ICEJ Aliyah director to oversee and continue to drive ICEJ’s worldwide Aliyah work.

-ICEJ begins again sponsoring group and individual Aliyah flights.
+ICEJ begins sponsoring group and individual Aliyah flights again.

 ICEJ begins Aliyah work in Belarus.

-Fishing program begins in France to find and help French Jews to assist them to make Aliyah.
+Fishing program begins in France to find and help French Jews and assist them in making Aliyah.

-ICEJ starts helping with the JAFI Red Carpet Program.
+ICEJ starts helping with the Jewish Agency for Israel (JAFI) Red Carpet Program.

 ICEJ begins sponsoring Aliyah flights from Sweden.